spamegg1/spamegg1.github.io/gsoc-2025/README.md

   ): Pipe[F, S1, S2]
 ```

-The core part of the code looks a bit like this:
+There is a lot more involved, but the core part of the code looks a bit like this:

 ```scala
 stream